 During the Annaprashana ceremony, the child is given food made from ghee (clarified butter) or mixed with yogurt and honey.
 Mantras are recited, and food is offered to the Gods.

 This ritual is carried out between the end of the first year of age or before completing the third year of life of the child.
 It consists of shaving the child’s head for the first time.
 According to Hindu beliefs, if a child’s hair is cut before his first year of birth, this could harm his health.

 Some families perform Choodaakarma or Mundan between the age of 5 to 7 years.
 It is often held in a temple or pilgrimage site due to the serenity of the atmosphere in these places.
 It is believed that impure thoughts fade when cutting hair and pure and virtuous thoughts enter your brain.

 This ceremony is performed when the child is 6 to 16 months old or between 3 to 5 years of age.
-It consists of piercing the child’s ears.
+It consists of piercing the child’s ear lobes.
 Through this ritual, it is believed that femininity (in the case of girls) or masculinity (in the case of boys) is conferred.
-According to beliefs, the sun’s rays enter the child’s body through the holes in both earlobes and infuse it with energy.
+According to beliefs, the sun’s rays enter the child’s body through the holes in both earlobes and infuse them with energy.
 After this ritual, the girls can wear jewelry.

 Karnavedh ceremony is also credited with helping to protect against diseases as well as the acupuncture system.
 In some cases, holes are made in the nose to wear jewelry.

 10. Vedaarambh (Initiation)